 - 2/3 cup Seedless cucumber, unpeeled and chopped

 - 1 tsp Fresh lemon juice

 - For the poaching liquid, fill a large straight-sided skillet with a tight-fitting lid halfway with water.
-Add peppercorns, parsley, dill, onion, celery and bay leaf; squeeze lemon juice into pan and add wedges.
-Cover and bring to boiling; season with salt to taste.
-Reduce heat to low; simmer 20 minutes.
+Add peppercorns, parsley, dill, onion, celery and bay leaf.
+Squeeze lemon juice into pan and add wedges.
+Cover and bring to boiling, season with salt to taste.
+Reduce heat to low and simmer 20 minutes.

 - Meanwhile, for the salsa, in a medium bowl combine cucumber, bell pepper, green onion, dill, lemon juice, and salt and pepper to taste.
 Cover and refrigerate until ready to serve.

 - After the poaching liquid has cooked 20 minutes, increase heat to high and bring to boiling.
-Reduce heat to low; add fillets.
+Reduce heat to low and add the fillets.
 Cook, covered, 5 minutes or until fish flakes easily with a fork.

 - Remove fillets from poaching liquid.
 Place on a serving platter, top with salsa and serve.